 When is the next NLS New User Workshops to teach researchers how to use the data?

-Currently, there are no plans to hold a New User Workshop in 2010.
-Information about a workshop to be held the summer of 2011, if funded, will be found here in early spring 2011.
+Currently, there are no plans to hold New User Workshops.
+Information about a workshop, if funded, will be found here in early spring of each year.
 Additional information would be sent out using the BLS e-mail information system.
-To subscribe please sign up for e-mail notifications using the "Subscribe to E-mail Updates" window found at the top right of every page.
+To subscribe please sign up for e-mail notifications using the orange "Subscribe to NLS Updates" box found at the left of every page.

 Number of Jobs Held in a Lifetime